-Co-requisites: EDPE 276
+Co-requisites: EDPE 276 EDPE 290 - Directed StudyTopic to be decided by faculty.

-EDPE 290 - Directed Study
+EDPE 311 - Health, Fitness, and Physical Education Teaching

-EDPE 311 - Health, Fitness, and Physical Education Teaching credits: 3 Prepare future K-12 health, fitness and physical educators to develop and implement educational programs that will meet the needs of all their students.
+Prepare future K-12 health, fitness and physical educators to develop and implement educational programs that will meet the needs of all their students.
 Introduction and application of a variety of teaching styles and strategies, classroom/group management skills, assessment protocol, and program activities appropriate for health, fitness and physical education will be covered.
 Students will also be involved in observing, reviewing, planning, and delivering instruction, evaluating instruction and providing meaningful learning experiences to a diverse population.
 Particular attention will be given to national and state objectives and standards.

-Co-requisites: EDPE 497A
+Co-requisites: EDPE 497A Pre-requisites: EDPE 190